Echomo-Xinyu/Summer-Research-Project-2022/CS224N/Notes/Week3_notes.md

 a unified paradigm to unite different tasks into one task (or do pre-train for the whole model)

 *curriculumn learning*: learn tasks from simple to difficult.

+## Lecture18: TRNN + Constitutency Parsing

+building on vector space -- the meaning of a phrase should be determined by its components and such that the phrase can be fit into the vector space.

+recursive neural nets vs RNN

+greedy approach to merge the components.

+in order to introduce composition (very is a function for the word after it eg), we  take each word as two representations (a vector and a matrix) -- recursive matrix-vector model.